pkivolowitz/CSC4730-Fall-2023/README.md

 | T | 11 AM to 12 PM |
 | R | 7 PM to 9 PM |
 | F | 12 PM to 1 PM |

+Office hours may be recorded if the content is deemed by me to be of general use to the class.

+### Meetings / Questions outside of office hours

+Due to abuse of the instructor's time during Spring 2023, help shall be largely limited to the above hours.
+Make sure you ask your questions during class or during posted office hours.

+### Meetings / Questions prior to project due dates

+With some exceptions, to be decided by me, help on projects will not be available within 24 hours of a project's due date.
+This prohibition is imposed to encourage good working habits including but not limited to starting work early / working steadily.
+This is not intended punitively.

 ## Texts